josephryan/2019-Babonis_et_al_trypsins/README.md

 ### 01-ALIGNMENTS

-alignments used in Trypsin study by Babobonis et al.
+alignments used in study

 ### 02-TREES

-trees produced in study by Babobonis et al.
+trees produced in study

 ### 03-DATASOURCES

-links to data sources used in Babobonis et al.
+links to data sources used in study

 ### 04-COMMANDS

-commands used in Babobonis et al.
+commands used in study